vickyzhoujy/w22/_lab/lab02.md

 * <https://ucsb-cs16.github.io/topics/github_ssh_keys/>

+That's it for preliminaries!
+If everything above is sorted, we're ready to get started.

-# Clone a github repo, add a simple C++ program, submit on Gradescope
+# Part 2: Clone a github repo, add a simple C++ program, submit on Gradescope

-## Step 1: Open a Terminal on CSIL
+## Step 6: Open a Terminal on CSIL

 In this assignment, we'll be working on your CSIL/ECI/CoE to:
 * clone a GitHub repo